A daily practice

 One small reckoning with what you thought you knew.

-Apps take; this one gives back.
-No streak anxiety, no gacha, no infinite scroll engineered to keep you inert.
-Just the smallest, tightest ritual we could build around a single, honest pleasure: closing the gap between what you assume and what's actually the case.
-Five minutes a day, repeated — that's the whole thing.
+A small, honest pleasure: closing the gap between what you assume and what's actually the case.
+Five minutes a day, the same three beats — spin, answer, learn.
+That's the whole thing.

 Choose your wheel,